osmode/ddash/README.md

 * Interface between private net Ether and main net Ether

+## SwapCoin
+SwapCoin is a utility token that enables DDASH to exchange value across networks.
+There are currently 10,000,000 SwapCoins in circulation, with 1000 SwapCoin (SC) = 1 ETH.
+SwapCoin can be acquired by running the DDASH client.
+The SwapCoin contract is located on the main Ethereum network at 0xed8c634ac8c2fa3694c32cb01b96a6912f8a7738.

 ## Legal Notice
 Please familiarize yourself with laws that apply to your use case.
 Users in the U.S. should refer to the U.S. Securities and Exchange Commission's [Statement on Cryptocurrencies and Initial Coin Offerings](https://www.sec.gov/news/public-statement/statement-clayton-2017-12-11).
 By using this software, you assume all responsibility for your actions.

 ## Why DDASH?
 Despite the wealth of data produced by academic institutions, research labs, hospitals, and corporations, only a small percentage of data is used to its fullest potential.
-DDASH is a blockchain networking protocol for exchanging data and meta-data in the form of Ethereum-based tokens.
+DDASH is a networking protocol for exchanging value and information across Ethereum networks.

 ### In its usual siloed state, data is a liability rather than an asset.